chfoo/cobbles/README.md

 ## Contributing

 Use the GitHub issues or pull requests section for bug reports and features.

+Optimizing and improving the general architecture (especially to match the best practices of "real" text engines) would be appreciated.

+If you want to implement a feature, please consider the guidelines:

+* The feature is likely to be used by at least 80% of users.
+* It does not cause library to run significantly slower.
+(The demo WebGL app takes about 2 milliseconds per frame on a 2015 mobile device.)
+* It does not significantly increase the library's size.
+(It should not rely on the full Unicode database.)

 To run the unit tests, use the hxml files in the `hxml/` directory.
 For example: